Learning PDEs for Portfolio Optimization with Quantum Physics-Informed Neural Networks: Main results

 for a particular parameter choice $\boldsymbol{\lambda}_0$, where $D$ is the number of variables and $I$ is the identity matrix.
-This guarantees that the original tensor-decomposed hypothesis space is entirely contained within the enlarged hypothesis space with the $e^{-iH(\boldsymbol{\lambda})}$, which means the enlarged hypothesis space is larger than the original one.
+This guarantees that the original tensor-decomposed hypothesis space is entirely contained within the enlarged hypothesis space with $e^{-iH(\boldsymbol{\lambda})}$, so the enlarged hypothesis space contains the original one and can be larger.
 Because of the circuit architecture shown in Figure \ref{fig:theorem2_circuit_main}, the entangling unitary $e^{-i H(\boldsymbol{\lambda})}$ is implemented in the overall circuit as a controlled $e^{-i H(\boldsymbol{\lambda})}$ operation with a single control qubit (typically the first qubit), in the same sense as the control structure used in CNOT gates.
 We refer to this controlled $e^{-iH(\boldsymbol{\lambda})}$ as the \emph{added entangling layer} in the QPINN.
 Figure~\ref{fig:circuit_added_entangle} shows its general implementation.

-The added entangling layer can introduce non-separable multi-qubit correlations, expanding the hypothesis space beyond tensor-decomposed structures and making the overall model not classically simulable.
-This enlarged hypothesis space provides significantly greater expressivity and allows the QPINN to approximate more complex PDE solutions.
-However, increased expressivity may come at the cost of reduced trainability, particularly through the barren plateau (BP) phenomenon, which refers to the exponential vanishing of gradient variance during training \citep{McClean_2018}.
-Appropriate designs of the Hamiltonian $H$ may help balance this trade-off and avoid the BP phenomenon, further exploration of such designs is an interesting direction for future work.
+The added entangling layer can introduce non-separable multi-qubit correlations, expanding the hypothesis space beyond tensor-decomposed structures and \LW{making the model no longer efficiently simulable by the factorized classical procedure used for the Quantum-inspired PINN.} This enlarged hypothesis space can provide additional expressivity and may help the QPINN approximate more complex PDE solutions. \LW{At the same time, an unsuitable added entangling layer may weaken the useful inductive bias inherited from the tensor-decomposed structure and lead to worse empirical performance.} However, increased expressivity may come at the cost of reduced trainability, particularly through the barren plateau (BP) phenomenon, which refers to the exponential vanishing of gradient variance during training \citep{McClean_2018}.
+Appropriate designs of the entangling Hamiltonian $H$ may help balance this trade-off and avoid the BP phenomenon.
+Further exploration of such designs is an interesting direction for future work.